Govt removes import restrictions on refined palm oil till December | Business

 Domestic edible oil prices have more than doubled in the past year.
 India meets about two-thirds of its edible oil demand through imports.
 As per data by industry body SEA, India's import of palm oils rose by 48 per cent to 7,69,602 tonne in May 2021, on higher shipments of crude palm oil.
 India, the world's leading vegetable oil buyer, had imported 4,00,506 tonne palm oil in May 2020.
 The country's total vegetable oil imports rose 68 per cent to Rs 12.49 lakh tonne in May 2021, compared to 7.43 lakh tonne in the year-ago period.

-The share of palm oil is more than 60 per cent in the country's total vegetable oil imports.
+The share of palm oil is more than 60 per cent of the country's total vegetable oil imports.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)